Fatemeh-Shahrabi/Fatemeh-Shahrabi/README.md

 <td width="50%" valign="top">

 ### 💬 More on the way
-New projects and experiments are always in the pipeline — check my pinned repos for the latest!
+More experiments are in the pipeline — check my pinned repos for the latest.

 </td>
 </tr>